-The recommended use of this form is for the consent and approval for Cub Scouts, Boy Scouts, Varsity Scouts, Venturers, and guests to participate in a trip, expedition, or activity.
+The recommended use of this form is for the consent and approval for Cub Scouts, Boy Scouts, Venturers, and guests to participate in a trip, expedition, or activity.
 It is required for use with flying plans.

-First name of participant Middle Initial Last name

-Birth date (month/day/year)
+First name of participant Middle initial Last name Birth date (month/day/year) / Age during activity Address City State ۶ Zip

-Address

-City State Zip Has approval to participate in (name c of activity, orientation flight, outing trip, etc.) From to
+Has approval to participate in (name of activity, orientation flight, outing trip, etc.) BMX Biking at Camp Perry